Christ Church, Oxford

 Walk up the 16th century staircase and enter the Grand Hall.
 You might recognise this hall from Harry Potter films.
 To your right is a portrait of Charles Dodgson, better known as Lewis Carroll author of Alice in Wonderland.

 If you walk further down St Aldates, on the left hand side of the street you will see a little red sweat shop called the Alice Shop.
 How lovely you have just found number 83 st Aldates.
-This is the same shop from which Alice Liddell bought her sweets from.
+This is the same shop Alice Liddell bought her sweets from.
 The shop makes its first appearance in Alice through the Looking Glass in 1872.

 Keep walking down St Aldates, past the Head of the River pub on the left-hand side and directly across on the right you'll find Folly Road Bridge House.
 Notice how it sits on an island in the River Thames.
 This is where Carroll Lewis started to make up stories about a little girl called Alice...